machitgarha/Json/README.md

 composer require machitgarha/json
 ```

-__Note__: You can also clone the project and load the files in your own way.
+**Note**: You can also clone the project and load the files in your own way.
 The recommended way is Composer, however.

 ## Documentation

-__Note__: The documentation is currently outdated.
-Use the code documentation.
-We try to update it as soon as possible.
+**Note**: The documentation is outdated, wrt to version 1.0.0+.

 See [the  GitHub wiki](https://github.com/MAChitgarha/Json/wiki).

 ## Contribution?

-Excellent!
-Thank you!
-More details can be found [here](.github/CONTRIBUTING.md).
+Although the library is no longer maintained, but you can see contribution guidelines [here](.github/CONTRIBUTING.md).